dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/about-access.md

 Role-based access control (RBAC) allows you to grant users access to features and functionality based on their group membership.
 With this method, you can grant users varying access levels to different projects and environments.
 You can take access and security to the next level by integrating dbt Cloud with a third-party identity provider (IdP) to grant users access when they authenticate with your SSO or OAuth service.

 There are a few things you need to know before you configure RBAC for SSO users:
 - New SSO users join any groups with the **Add all new users by default** option enabled.
-By default, the `Everyone` and `member` groups have this option enabled.
+By default, the `Everyone` and `Member` groups have this option enabled.
 Disable this option across all groups for the best RBAC experience.
 - You must have the appropriate SSO groups configured in the group details SSO section.
 If the SSO group name does not match _exactly_, users will not be placed in the group correctly.
   <Lightbox src="/img/docs/dbt-cloud/dbt-cloud-enterprise/access-control/sso-window-details.png" width="60%" title="The Group details SSO section with a group configured." />
 - It's a good idea for your dbt Cloud group names to match the IdP group names.